But just in case it’s not that obvious to you and you’re saying “Huh?” not “Deuh!”

 We are of the order of Melchizedek not the order of Levi.

-We are under a New Covenant.
-Sealed with the blood of Jesus.
+We are under a new covenant.
+Sealed with the blood of Yeshua.
 A covenant of freedom.
 A covenant of grace.

 The old covenant of the law has been replaced by the new covenant of freedom.